 In a lecture the teacher does the work, but in small groups the students need to do the work.
-The coach stays in the background and he should speak only 10-20% of the time.
-A good teacher is not measured by how much the teacher knows, but how much the student learns.
-It is a very common pitfall for instructors to speak too much!
+The leader stays in the background and he should speak only % of the time.
+A good teacher is not measurred by how much the teacher knows, but how much the student learns.
+That is still a problem for many of our missionaries that go as short-term workers for two months to Russia.
+They go to Russia and say, "Hello brethren, I am a course coach," and then proceed to tell the student everything they know.
+It's a good thing that they are there only for two months because they don't know more then two months worth!
+This is a very common pitfall for instructors.

 The way you fight that is: don't give the answer.
 If a student named Simon has a question and says to group leader, "Paul, what do you think about this," Paul could show off what he knows.
-But a good coach says, "Thank you.
+But a good small group leader says, "Thank you.
 That's an excellent question.
 Timothy, what would you answer to that question?"
 And guess what!
-Not only does this make it more interesting for the students, it is also much easier for the coach.
+Not only does this make it more interesting for the students, it is much easier for the leader, too.
 But pride says, "They ask a question, and I must give an answer."
 Ask a university professor a question and he feels he must give an answer.
-He is the educated man, and he must know everything, and he must give an answer.
+He is the educated man and he must know everything and he must give an answer.
 But your students are different.
-They have already received the material, whether from the Bible or in a lecture or course.
+They have already received the material, whether from the Bible or in a course.
 Now they need to talk and think about it so that they can clarify their understanding.
-Remember, when they ask you a question in a small group, the temptation is to give the answer, but don't give the answer.
+Remember, when they ask you a question in a small group, the temptation is to give the answer, but don't give the immediately.
 Let them work it through.

 What will the group think of us?
 In the beginning they may feel very negative.
 For instance, when I first led a group in Ukraine, they got upset.
-At the end of our first seminar, they stood to their feet, they slammed the door, they said, "You came a long distance by train and all we did was talk, talk, talk.
+At the end of our first seminar they stood to their feet, they slammed the door, they said, "You came a long distance by train and all we did was talk, talk, talk.
 You didn't even give us a lecture.
 Not one lecture!"
 This went on for about four months until we finished the Galatians/Romans course.
 Then the same people said, "Oh, Abraham, thank you.
 It was so wonderful!"
 I asked, "What do you mean it was so wonderful?
 All we did was talk."
 "Oh no, I learned more in this course than I've learned in any single course in my whole life."
-So, you see, if you do the right thing, in time people will see, and it will bear fruit.
-You as a leader, are not educator, you are a trainer, you must simply be ahead of your culture.
+So you see, if you do the right thing, in time people will see, and it will bear fruit.
+You as a leader, as an educator, must simply be ahead of your culture.
 If you are convinced that this is right, then you just let people laugh or think whatever they want.
 But very likely by the time three different people have answered Simon's question, most people in the group will think, "Hmm, that was interesting."